JJD333/jjd333.github.io/publications.md

 subtitle: My published research
 ---

+Below you can find a full list of my research publications (organised by date)

+---

 [**The effect of spectroscopic binning on atmospheric retrievals**](https://arxiv.org/abs/2407.09296)

 _Submitted to Monthly Notices of the Royal Astronomical Society_